 Because these industrial priorities remain so dominant in the modern world, an intentional humanization is needed in education, and this calls for rebuilding the very foundation of how we go about planning or situating learning experiences.
 The good news is that we can design (as industrial as that word may be) our way out of the problem.
 If the 7 priorities of industrialization are currently at the foundation of much instructional design and education, then replacing them with 7 deeply human priorities has promise to bring balance and breath new life into countless classrooms, schools, and learning communities.

-While there are many priorities from which we can choose, we offer the following 7 as a starting point for a new and human-centered approach to instructional design:
+While there are many priorities from which we can choose, we offer the following as starting points for a new and human-centered approach to instructional design:

 There are other good, important, and deeply human priorities; but these 7 were selected because of their incredible potential to quickly reorient our approach to learning resources, learning communities, and instructional design.
 Each priority in this list has a significant body of modern research to inform and support its use in education, connecting it to our industrial and technological age.
 At the same time, each one brings with it a rich history that taps into some of our most persistent myths and ancient sources of human wisdom.
 Not only that, each of these 7 can be observed across time and civilizations.